Shea butter: benefits, harm, use

 - Tea tree.

 Using this substance for stretch marks on breasts, you can make oil compresses.
-Dissolve the oil in warm water, dampen a tissue and place it on your chest.
-Remove the napkin after half an hour.
-The breast can be wiped with another clean tissue to remove excess oil.
-There is no need to wash off.
+Dilute the oil in warm water, moisten a napkin and place it on your chest.
+After half an hour, remove the napkin.
+You can wipe the breasts with another clean napkin to remove excess oil.
+There is no need to rinse off.

-It is good to use this product for the prevention of stretch marks during pregnancy.
-In this case, it is recommended to apply it on the belly, butt, thighs and chest 3 times a day in a thin layer.
-Be sure to test for allergies, even if you have used this oil before.
-The body of a pregnant woman can "throw out" a surprise.
+It is good to use this product to prevent stretch marks during pregnancy.
+In this case, it is recommended to apply it to the stomach, butt, thighs and chest 3 times a day in a thin layer.
+Be sure to do an allergy test, even if you have previously used this oil.
+A pregnant woman’s body can “throw out” a surprise.

 Shea butter cream